-The Board accepted the recommendations of the Actuary and the increase in the employer contribution rate was implemented with effect from 1 April 2019.
+The Board accepted the recommendations of the actuary and the increase in employer contribution was implemented with effect from 1 April 2019.

-The ratio of the net assets to the value of past service liabilities is known as the funding level.
-A funding level of 100% indicates a balance between the net assets and the past service liabilities, as at the valuation date.
-The funding level of the Scheme on the funding basis, as at 31 March 2018, was 97.5%.
-This showed that the Scheme did not have sufficient assets, as at that date, to meet its past service liabilities under the valuation assumptions.
+The ratio of the net assets to the value of the past service liabilities is known as the funding level.
+A funding level of 100% indicates a balance between the net assets and the past service liabilities of the Scheme, as the date of valuation.
+The funding level of the Scheme on the funding basis, as at 31 March 2018, was 98.4%.
+This showed the Scheme did not have sufficient assets, as at that date, to meet its past service liabilities under the valuation assumptions.